Experts call sepsis a medical emergency, leading cause of death in US hospitals

 “Even in the medical community it’s very often something that is confused with another situation, another problem,” says Cardillo.

-Each year there are 1.7 million cases in the US with 270,000 deaths each year– deadlier than breast cancer, prostate cancer, and AIDS combined.
-Sepsis is also the number one cause of death in US hospitals.
+According to the Sepsis Alliance, each year there are 1.7 million cases in the US with 270,000 deaths annually– deadlier than breast cancer, prostate cancer, and AIDS combined.
+They say sepsis is also the number one cause of death in US hospitals.

 “So we’ve always had an appreciation for sepsis as a serious health condition,” says Dr. Thomas Caprio with UR Medicine Home Care.
 He says over the years they have increased their sepsis screenings to help identify it early, especially in their home care programs.